keypunk/cyberia-client/README.md

 ## Features still missing
 - Order table and order logic still missing

+# Client information
+There is only one employee account (username: "admin", password: "1234"), since registration for employees over a customer client should not be possible, logically.
+Registration is only possible for customers.

 ## System prerequisites
 - System with at least 4GB RAM (for modern operation system requirements)